 Dol-llys Housing Limited was formed in 1992 by 6 families to purchase the house, originally a regency country house but then empty and owned by Powys County Council, and 14 acres of grounds.
 Dol-llys Housing Ltd was legally established as a fully mutual housing co-operative as this was the most appropriate way to make a shared purchase.

 In character, life at Dol-Llys has developed to be more in line with the co-housing movement; we are a member of the UK Cohousing Network.
 A key difference is that we are not an “intentional community” in the general ideological sense; we don’t have a shared religious, political, environmental or social ideology.
 The aim of the original purchasers was to find an affordable way to live in a beautiful home rather than to create and live in a community.
 However, the sharing aspect was recognised as a bonus and this remains true today.
 We have our own private space and enjoy and benefit from sharing resources and space, working and eating together once a month and having friendly neighbourly relationships.
-This leaflet from the UK co-housing network sums up a lot about how our life here works.
+Please click on the following link to the UK co-housing network for more information regarding co-housing.

 Our “Living at Dôl Llys” page give more information about what life here is like and how it might be different from what you are used to.

 We have varied outlooks and lifestyles.
 Some work full time, some part time and some are retired.
 Present residents have worked or are working in counselling, engineering, higher education, nursing, social work and social care, public sector policy, retail and teaching.